-This two-year project will address the government’s need for greater understanding of how investing in the environment can benefit our health, and work specifically to promote good mental health among young people in the South West.
+This five-year project is addressing the government’s need for greater understanding of how investing in the environment can benefit our health, and work specifically to promote good mental health among young people in the South West.

 It involves academics from the University of Exeter and Plymouth Marine Laboratory (PML), and is funded by the South West Partnership for Environment and Economic Prosperity (SWEEP).